Flint Fireforge: Video games

 Flint appears as one of the player characters in Advanced Dungeons & Dragons: Heroes of the Lance.

 Miniature figures

 Flint was included in Ral Partha's Dragonlance Heroes boxed figures set of lead miniatures.
-A reviewer for Dragon magazine felt that Ral Partha did a good job of matching their figures to the characters' descriptions in the books, and described his figure: "Flint is clothed in a set of brigandine armor that covers him from his shoulders to just below the waist.
+A reviewer for Dragon magazine felt that Ral Partha successfully matched their figures to the descriptions of the characters in the novels, and described his figure: "Flint is clothed in a set of brigandine armor that covers him from his shoulders to just below the waist.
 The rivets and individual pieces are clearly visible as is the weapons harness that crosses the back and front.
 The helmet is horned and split slightly to allow for his hair.
 Flint has a detailed beard but is somewhat thinner in the body than I'd expected.
 He looks like he is growling, and he is shaking his left fist.
 His right hand holds a battle axe.
 Simple boots, a shirt, and forearm bucklers finish his wardrobe."